 Whitley Bay Carnival History

-Whitley Bay Carnival 21st century history
+21st century history

-Begun following a Big local community consultation, which showed the desire to see a revived carnival in Whitley Bay.
+Begun following a Big Local community consultation, which showed the desire to see a revived carnival in Whitley Bay.

 In 2014 a tiny carnival parade and afternoon of live music and street theatre on the Spanish City prom with an exhibition in the dome just before it closed for refurbishment.
-2 schools and around 250 participants, parade led by a local school crossings lady.The parade took place on pedestrian roads and the prom with no road closure but over 2,000 audience in effect closed the sea front
+Two schools and around 250 participants, were led by a local school crossings lady.
+The parade took place on pedestrian roads and the prom with no road closure but over 2,000 audience in effect closed the sea front.

 From 2015 – 2018 the carnival had between £8,000 and £15,000 a year support from Whitley Bay Big Local allowing us to go for grants and local business sponsorship